 How we handle your homeowners or condominium association in Hinton

-We require that the tenant abide by all community and association rules.
-To guide us in this endeavor, we ask that the property owner leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+We require that the renter abide by all community and association covenants.
+To help us in this endeavor, we will request that the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
-Most often the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+If your property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
+Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
 Occasionally, you'll need to turn in the old passes before new passes can be issued.

 Landlord Reference

-- Before you move a tenant into your property in Hinton
+- Before you put a renter in your property in Hinton

 - Collections and evictions